-What to avoid: Do not include statements without supporting facts.
-In the example above, just stating that “Client was willing to participate” is an opinion until you provide facts to support this observation.
-Consider only information that you feel is relevant and statements from the client, loved ones, or teachers that can be attributed to your client’s mood, motivation, awareness, and willingness to participate.
+What to avoid: Do not include statements without including the supporting facts.
+In the example above, just stating “client was willing to participate” is an opinion until you provide facts to support that observation—that he completed his homework and his mom said he was excited for therapy.

-This section is where you document measurable outcomes about your client’s performance, including test scores, percentages for any goals worked on, and quantitative information.
+This section is where you document measurable outcomes about your client’s performance, including test scores, percentages for any goals worked on, and other quantitative information.

 Example: Produced /ch/ correctly in 17/25 (68%) initial sentences without any cues.

-Example: “Client’s progress on the /ch/ production objectives improved from 50% accuracy the last session to 80% accuracy using visual cues.
-Without the use of visual cues, performance decreased significantly.”
+Example: Client’s progress on the /ch/ production objectives improved from 50% accuracy in the last session to 80% accuracy using visual cues.
+Without the use of visual cues, performance decreased significantly.

-Example: “Continue working on final consonants and remove all cueing during the /ch/ activity to see if successful production of the sound can be maintained.
-(If you’re not making any changes, you can write something like “continue current treatment activities.”
+Example: Continue working on final consonants and remove all cueing during the /ch/ activity to see if successful production of the sound can be maintained.
+(If you’re not making any changes, you can write something like “continue current treatment activities.”)

 What to avoid: Do not rewrite your entire treatment plan.
-Your client’s goal is already outlined in your treatment plan, and this section is where you should be specific about what your next steps are to get your client closer to achieving that goal.
+Your client’s goal is already outlined in your treatment plan, and this section is where you should be specific about what your immediate next steps are to get your client closer to achieving that goal.
 Based on your assessment of the client’s progression, this is where you would adjust cues if needed.

 Make Documentation Easier

 While taking notes sometimes feels like just one more thing you have to fit into your day, it’s a critical part of private practice.
 Accurate record-keeping is an important part of running a practice.
 Notes provide you with a framework for later evaluation and clinical consideration.
 The SOAP note template is an effective way to take notes quickly, so you can get all the relevant information down on paper without spending too much time away from your clients.